cypress-io/cypress-documentation/source/guides/continuous-integration/bitbucket-pipelines.md

 {% note info %}
 # {% fa fa-graduation-cap %} What you'll learn

+- How to run Cypress tests with Bitbucket Pipelines as part of CI/CD pipeline
-- How to use Bitbucket Pipelines for Cypress Tests
+- How to parallelize Cypress test runs withins Bitbucket Pipelines

 {% endnote %}